Guide for authors

 How to format your manuscript

-If a referenced document is accessible online, its DOI/URL link must always be provided.
 Figures and tables must be placed within the text at their proper locations (rather than at the end of the manuscript).

-Additionally, the manuscript must contain the following sections:
+The manuscript must contain the following sections:

-Additionally, it may contain the sections:
+Additionally, the manuscript may contain the sections:

 The manuscript must include a photo and a short professional biography (5–8 lines) for each of the authors.
 If in doubts about what to write, check the articles already published in the TSR for examples.

-Acknowledgements (if relevant)
+‘Acknowledgements’ (if relevant)

 If the current research derives from earlier works (e.g. preprints, conference presentations, reports or academic theses), the authors must clearly state so in the ‘Acknowledgements’ section.